Psy-Fer/buttery-eel/README.md

                         Flag indicating that barcodes should be trimmed. (default: False) --require_barcodes_both_ends
                         Flag indicating that barcodes must be at both ends. (default: False)

+RNA options:
+  --U2T                 Convert Uracil (U) to Thymine (T) in direct RNA output (default: False) --estimate_poly_a     Perform polyA/T tail length estimation (default: False) --poly_a_config POLY_A_CONFIG
+                        Filename of a custom polyA/T configuration to use for estimation. (default: None)

 Duplex Options:
   --duplex              Turn on duplex calling - channel based - See README for information (default: False)